We only create and promote responsible tourism activities. This was from the very beginning the core of our work philosophy.

 Responsible tourism can only be fully developed through a coordinated multi-stakeholder process.

-Example: We use family local owned accommodations as much as possible.
-We employ local guides and encourage our tourists to buy local products.
+Example: We use locally owned accommodations as much as possible.
+We employ local guides and encourage our tourists to buy local.

-We market the destination in an accurate way that reflects the destination as it is.
+We market the destination in a responsible way that reflects the destination as it really is.

-Example: We never organize tours to ‘Dracula’s Castle’.
-We never take you places where people live like they did centuries ago.
+Example: We never take you places where people live like they did centuries ago.
 Those places don’t exist, and extreme poverty is not solved through occasional tours.

-The itinerary of this hiking tour in Piatra Craiului and Bucegi Mountains covers some of the most beautiful trails and landscapes in the Carpathians.
+Book this hiking tour in Piatra Craiului National Park to explore some of the most beautiful trails and landscapes in the Carpathians.